 Unit 1 (The Mole) introduces the mole as the central unit of measurement in chemistry and students learn how to use it to express amounts of chemical species, determine empirical and molecular formulae, and become fluent with stoichiometry in many of its applications.

-Unit 2 (Chemical Reactions) discusses the predictable ways atoms rearrange in chemical reactions while focussing on the conservation of both matter and energy.
+Unit 2 (Chemical Reactions) discusses the predictable ways atoms rearrange in chemical reactions while focusing on the conservation of both matter and energy.
 The applications and significance of chemical reactions for human health, society, and health are also presented.

-Unit 3 (Atoms and Molecules) revisits and elaborates upon the discussion of the building blocks of matter, namely atoms and molecules, that students learned about in Science 10.
+Unit 3 (Atoms and Molecules) revisits and elaborates upon the discussion of the building blocks of matter, namely atoms and molecules, that students learned about in science 10.
 The quantum mechanical model of the atom is introduced and its implications for chemical bonding, periodicity of elemental properties, and intermolecular forces are described in detail.

 Unit 4 (Solution Chemistry) discusses the nature of solutions including solubility and what it depends on.
 The applications and implications of solution chemistry for human health, society, and the environment are also covered.